surinder2000/deploy-web-on-aws-using-terraform/README.md

 * S3 bucket
 * Cloudfront distribution

-## Let's start creating the infrastrucutre
+## Let's start creating the infrastructure

 1. Create a user profile to access AWS by terraform
 * Run the following command on AWS cli to create user profile